General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 The company employs 95,100 people globally.
 As an experienced incumbent on multiple core defense programs, the company's portfolio

 Formed in 1952, General Dynamics has grown organically and through acquisitions until the early 1990s, when it sold nearly all of its divisions except Electric Boat and Land Systems.
 Starting in the mid-1990s, General Dynamics began expanding by acquiring combat vehicle-related businesses, additional shipyards, information technology product and service companies and Gulfstream Aerospace Corporation.
-Since, General Dynamics has acquired and integrated over 60 businesses to further strengthen and complement its business portfolio.
+Since 1995, General Dynamics has acquired and integrated 65 businesses to further strengthen and complement its business portfolio.
 General Dynamics is incorporated in Delaware with executive offices located in Falls Church, Virginia.

 General Dynamics operates in four principal business segments: